mongodb/mongo-go-driver/docs/common-issues.md

 > `WriteXXX` can only write while positioned on a Element or Value but is positioned on a TopLevel

 occurs when the input to `bson.Marshal` is something *other* than a BSON Document.
-Examples of this occurance include
+Examples of this occurrence include

 - `WriteString`: the input into `bson.Marshal` is a string
 - `WriteNull`: the input into `bson.Marshal` is null